What is Endpoint analytics?

 - Proactive remediation scripting: Fix common support issues before end-users notice issues

 - Start up performance: Help IT get users from power-on to productivity quickly without lengthy boot and sign in delays

-- Intune enrolled devices running Windows 10 Pro, Windows 10 Pro Education, Windows 10 Enterprise or Windows 10 Education.
-Windows 10 Home is not supported.
+- Intune enrolled or co-managed devices running Windows 10 Pro, Windows 10 Pro Education, Windows 10 Enterprise, or Windows 10 Education.
+Windows 10 Home isn't supported.

-- Startup performance insights are only available for devices running version 1903 or later of Windows 10 Enterprise or Windows 10 Education (Windows 10 Pro isn't currently supported.)
+- Startup performance insights are only available for devices running version 1903 or later of Windows 10 Enterprise, Education, or Pro.
+Windows 10 long-term servicing channel (LTSC) and isn't supported.

 - Windows 10 devices must be Azure AD joined or hybrid Azure AD joined.
 Workplace joined or Azure AD registered devices aren't supported.